 Buying a new home is a huge decision and it’s important to know what to look for when viewing a house.
 This includes looking beyond the interiors and judging the structure of the property.

-Here we have compiled what to ask when buying a house and some house viewing tips.
+Here we've compiled a list of what to ask when buying a house and some house viewing tips.
 These should help you narrow down your dream home and buy somewhere you won’t live to regret.

 Your house viewing checklist